 - It has options to set up a group and user-specific calendars.

 - You can make use of a tracking system for group projects.

 Cons of Tiki Wiki:

 - The interface is looks rather old, and it is not intuitive.

 - Since it has so much stuff built-in, it can be overwhelming and unnecessary for people looking for a simple wiki software

-- Tough it has many features as a whole; the individual capability of each function is limited.
+- Though it has many features as a whole; the individual capability of each function is limited.

 Free Wiki Software – Honorable mentions

 What do you think about the tools which we have mentioned here?
 What wiki software do you use?
-Do share in the comments section.
+Please tell us in the small survey below.